 Roman Workbenches Letterpress Edition

 Note: The letterpress version of this book is sold out.
-This book will ship in late March or early April 2017.
+This book will ship in early May 2017.

 By Christopher Schwarz

 The first workbenches we know of were built by the Greco-Romans, and these benches were decidedly different than modern benches.
 Many are low – about knee-high – have no stretchers between the legs and use a series of pegs or nails for workholding.

 “Roman Workbenches” explores this early form using paintings, engravings, writings and a surviving example from a Roman fort in Saalburg.
 The author built a low Roman bench for the book and spent much of 2016 decoding its workholding with some surprising findings.